...

 How to Cook Brisket on a Kamado Grill with a Thermometer Upgrade

-Any grilling expert knows that mastering the cooking of a brisket on a Kamado grill takes years of trial and error.
-Even if you’ve smoked plenty of meat before, cooking a brisket is boss level.
+Any grilling expert knows that mastering brisket on a Kamado grill takes years of trial and error.
+Even if you’ve cooked plenty of meat before, cooking a brisket is boss-level.
 Depending on how it comes out, it could either break your heart or earn you bragging rights.
 This guide shows you the best Kamado accessories to guarantee you get the latter result.

 How to Cook Brisket on a Kamado Grill